Running Quantum Computers in Discovery Mode: Supplemental details for the optimizer for state classifiability

 For a limited number of cases we ran the optimizations for a more general set of unitaries in which the couplings $J_i$ are position dependent:

 Other aspects of the optimization protocol remain the same.
+We have used periodic BCS in this calculation.
 The results summarized in Fig.~\ref{fig:supp_DTC2} A-C and E-G are qualitatively the same as in Fig.~\ref{fig:supp_DTC}; the optimization requires about twice as many iterations for convergence.
-As shown in panel the features $\hat{s}.\hat{m}=0$ and $\hat{m}.\hat{z}\approx 1$ are learned very early in the iterations.
+As shown in panels B,G and C the features $\hat{s}.\hat{m}=0$ and $\hat{m}.\hat{z}\approx 1$ are learned very early in the iterations.
 Optimization of $h_i$ takes much longer.
 Within the hyperparameters used for the optimization $J_i$ had a broad distribution and was difficult to optimize.
 Final configurations had $J_i$ distribution with peaks near $J_i=0,\pi/2$ and around $\pi/4$.

 In all results presented so far in this section, the initial computational basis states were picked uniformly randomly.
 We also considered optimization of the unitaries while choosing the initial state to be the maximally polarized state.
-We found that the gradients in the interest function were small in this case unless the set of states $S$ used to compute $f$ were picked from very late time steps.
+We found that the gradients in the interest function were small in this case unless the set of states $S$ used to compute $f$ were picked from very late-time steps.
 The observations from these tests are presented in Panels (D) and (H), (I).
 The first 2000 iterations of optimization were attempted with states taken from time steps $1$ to $32$.
 The optimizer was unable to improve the interest function even after 2000 iterations.
 The optimization procedure---more precisely the procedure for estimating $f$---was changed at this stage to use the first hundred time steps to collect the states for $f$ estimation.
 The optimizer worked better in this case, as can be seen in the distribution of $h_i$ extracted after 2000 and 2900 steps.